Niddzeez/Energy-Storage-Program-BPlus-Implementation/README.md

 ```
 ---
 ## 📌 Future Enhancements
-Export reports in Excel or PDF
+-Export reports in Excel or PDF
-Build a GUI using GTK or Qt
+-Build a GUI using GTK or Qt
-Add role-based access for buyer/seller/admin
+-Add role-based access for buyer/seller/admin
-Simulate live trading updates using threads
+-Simulate live trading updates using threads

 ---